DemisEom/SpecAugment/README.md

 ref : https://arxiv.org/pdf/1904.08779.pdf

 ---
-# About
+## About
 In paper(SpecAugment) proposed 3 augmentation polcy

-1. Time Warping
+1. Time Warping(To do...)
+- In paper using Tensorflow's "sparse image warp ".
--
+- This i implementing now.

 2. Frequency masking
 -